infinum/webpack-asset-pipeline/README.md

 ## Compatibility

 This plugin is compatible with Webpack 1.x and 2.x.

-For rails compatibility please see our [Rails helper documentation](documentation/rails.md).
+## Integrations

+### Ruby on Rails

+Requiring assets in Rails will be a bit different and needs some configuration.
+Read our [Rails helper documentation](documentation/integrations/rails.md).

+### Others

+We're open for pull requests that add instructions about how to integrate this plugin with other frameworks.

 ## License